Panama City: (Main office) 2636 Jenks Avenue, Panama City, FL 32405

 Family practice physicians and chiropractors often refer patients who have exhausted non-surgical treatment options and need to learn their surgical options.
 This can include new techniques in spine surgery that reduce the length of the incision, or new artificial disc replacement surgery.

-"We emphasize non-surgical treatment options where possible, including therapy and spinal injections,” Dr. Rohan explains.
+"We emphasize non-surgical treatment options where possible, including therapy and spinal injections,” Dr. Michael Rohan, Jr. explains.
 "However sometimes symptoms can progress to radiating pain into an arm or leg.
 Other red flag symptoms include numbness or weakness in a leg or arm.
 If this type of neurological deficit is not treated promptly, these symptoms can become permanent."

-Dr. Rohan notes that the spine center uses the newest minimally invasive spine surgery techniques and instrumentation.
+Dr. Michael Rohan, Jr. notes that his spine practice uses the newest minimally invasive spine surgery techniques and instrumentation.
 While this can involve more training to operate through a tiny half-inch incision rather than an open 3-inch long incision, the benefits are huge for the patient, Dr. Rohan explains.
 A tiny incision means less disruption to muscles and ligaments and a quicker, less painful recovery.
 Consequently, most patients can have their spine surgery in the morning and be home later the same day to recover in the comfort of their own home.
 Also less blood loss eliminates the risk of having to use blood from a blook bank.

-"We recognized that for those in the gulf coast region, there is a need for a spine program that uses the newest minimally invasive instrumentation," explains Dr. Rohan.
+"We recognized that in the North Florida region, there is a need for a spine practice that uses the newest minimally invasive instrumentation and artificial disc replacement," explains Dr. Rohan.
 "The smart patient should look for this expertise.
-In the past, they had to drive 300 miles.
+In the past, they had to drive several hours to reach a regional spine center of excellence.
 Now it is closer to where they live."

 As a community service, the spine center distributes a free 36 page Home Remedy Book on back pain.
-Recognizing that the best quality healthcare comes from a well-informed health care consumer, Northwest Florida Spine created this online encyclopedia about back and neck pain at NorthwestFloridaSpine.com with symptom charts and stretches that can relieve symptoms.
-This educational Internet site on spine care is the most content-rich resource for any spine program in the State of Florida.
+Recognizing that the best quality healthcare comes from a well-informed health care consumer, this online encyclopedia about back and neck pain includes symptom charts and stretches that can relieve symptoms.
+This educational Internet site on spine care is the most content-rich resource of any spine center in the State of Florida.

 At some point in their lives, 80% of Americans will have an attack of back pain or neck pain.
 Worse, once you have your first back pain attack, you are four times more likely to have a recurrence.
 That's the bad news.